Christology: Council of Chalcedon (451)

 The 451 Council of Chalcedon was highly influential, and marked a key turning point in the christological debates.
 It is the last council which many Lutherans, Anglicans and other Protestants consider ecumenical.

 The Council of Chalcedon fully promulgated the Western dyophysite understanding put forth by Pope Leo I of Rome of the hypostatic union, the proposition that Christ has one human nature (physis) and one divine nature (physis), each distinct and complete, and united with neither confusion nor division.
-Most of the major branches of Western Christianity (Roman Catholicism, Anglicanism, Lutheranism, and Reformed), Church of the East, Eastern Catholicism and Eastern Orthodoxy subscribe to the Chalcedonian Christological formulation, while many branches of Oriental Orthodox Churches (Syrian Orthodoxy, Coptic Orthodoxy, Ethiopian Orthodoxy, and Armenian Apostolicism) reject it.
+Most of the major branches of Western Christianity (Roman Catholicism, Anglicanism, Lutheranism, and Reformed), Church of the East, Eastern Catholicism and Eastern Orthodoxy subscribe to the Chalcedonian Christological formulation, while Oriental Orthodoxy (in Antioch, Alexandria, Ethiopia, Eritrea, and Armenia) reject it.

 Although the Chalcedonian Creed did not put an end to all christological debate, it did clarify the terms used and became a point of reference for many future Christologies.
 But it also broke apart the church of the Eastern Roman Empire in the fifth century, and unquestionably established the primacy of Rome in the East over those who accepted the Council of Chalcedon.
 This was reaffirmed in 519, when the Eastern Chalcedonians accepted the Formula of Hormisdas, anathematizing all of their own Eastern Chalcedonian hierarchy, who died out of communion with Rome from 482 to 519.

-Fifth-seventh Ecumenical Council (553, 681, 787)
+Fifth–Seventh Ecumenical Council (553, 681, 787)

 The Second Council of Constantinople in 553 interpreted the decrees of Chalcedon, and further explained the relationship of the two natures of Jesus.
 It also condemned the alleged teachings of Origen on the pre-existence of the soul, and other topics.

 The Third Council of Constantinople in 681 declared that Christ has two wills of his two natures, human and divine, contrary to the teachings of the Monothelites, with the divine will having precedence, leading and guiding the human will.

-The Second Council of Nicaea was called under the Empress Regent Irene of Athens in 787, known as the second of Nicaea.
-It supports the veneration of icons while forbidding their worship.
+The Second Council of Nicaea was called under the Empress Regent Irene of Athens in 787.
+It affirmed the veneration of icons while forbidding their worship.
 It is often referred to as "The Triumph of Orthodoxy".